sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.7 - Tuesday, 23nd April 2024 =
+* Fix: Unable to display the 100% discount applied on product tab for Checkout page and Order Bump backend setting.
+* Fix: Added the missing coupon option in order bump product tab.
+* Fix: Option added enable/disable toggle for subtitle option for next-step button block of Gutenberg of landing page.
+* Fix: Resolved the deprecated filter sanitize string notice for PHP 8.2 version.

 = Version 2.0.6 - Thursday, 28th March 2024 =
 * Improvement: Improved the CSS for 404 page for the admin interface.